Ecodev/gims/docs/content/data_input2.rst

 .. note::

-    If you wish to hide several columns (questionnaires) rapidly, the simplest is to go to the "Questionnaires" tab and there, click on the ones you wish to dismiss.
+    If you wish to hide several columns (questionnaires) rapidly, the simplest is to go to the "Questionnaires" tab and there, click on the ones you wish to ignore temporarily.

 .. image:: img/contribute_jmp3b.png
     :width: 100%